In the last 2 years, I’ve audited a lot of Google Ads accounts. And, after reviewing thousands of accounts, you start to notice a few trends.

 For a new campaign, you need to be even more involved.
 I typically check up on the account at least 3 times per day.

-As a general rule of them, the more time you spend in your AdWords account, the better it will perform.
+As a general rule of them, the more time you spend in your Google Ads account, the better it will perform.
 Of course, you don’t have to make major changes 3 times a day or week, but keeping close tabs on your account will give you the insight you need to really get great performance.

-While most companies struggle to make AdWords work, most businesses can succeed by fixing a few common mistakes.
+While most companies struggle to make Google Ads work, most businesses can succeed by fixing a few common mistakes.
 Whether it’s setting up a great tracking program, eliminating useless keywords, creating a holistic landing page strategy or simply giving the account the attention it deserves, these problems can be overcome with a little extra effort.

 If you feel like you’re struggling with one of these common problems, let me know in the comments below.
 I’d be happy to help.